beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 {% include image.html file="YFV_screenshot_15_BEAST.png" prefix=root_url  max-width="50%" align="center" caption="" %}

-Press the ‘Choose File’ button and select the XML file you just created and press ‘Run’.
+Press the `Choose File` button and select the XML file you just created and press `Run`.
 When you have installed the BEAGLE library (https://github.com/beagle-dev/beagle-lib), you can use this in conjunction with BEAST to speed up the calculations.
 If not installed, unselect the use of the BEAGLE library.
 If the command line version of BEAST is being used then the name of the XML file is given after the name of the BEAST executable.
 The analysis will then be performed with detailed information about the progress of the run being written to the screen.
 When it has finished, the log file and the trees file will have been created in the same location as your XML file.

 ### Analyzing the BEAST output